SBNC FAQ

 How is the SBNC Comprised?

 The School Board Nominating Committee is constituted by a process that is based on community participation.
 In December of each year, the SBNC, under the auspices of ECC, sends two letters to every Edgemont household.
-One letter invites residents to submit nominations for the Board of Education; the second letter invites residents to submit nominations for representatives to the SBNC to their respective civic associations.
-Civic associations nominate residents in their area to serve on the SBNC.
-Each civic association nominates 1-2 voting representatives plus 1-2 alternates.
-These nominees are then elected as members of the SBNC at an annual meeting of their respective civic associations.
+One letter invites residents to submit nominations for the Board of Education; the second letter invites residents to submit nominations for representatives to the SBNC to the ECC Nominating Committee.
+These nominees are then elected as members of the SBNC at an annual meeting of the ECC.

-The SBNC is comprised of 2 voting representatives from each of the 8 civic associations, ECC, plus a representative from the Edgemont High School student government, which results in a total of 19 voting members.
+The SBNC is comprised of 3 voting representatives from each of the 8 neighborhoods in Edgemont plus a representative from the Edgemont High School student body, which results in a total of 25 voting members.
 A voting member may serve up to two consecutive years on the SBNC.
 After that, the member may not serve again until a period of three years has passed from his/her last date of service.

 Who Can Serve on the SBNC?